 - Have a good understanding of the meaning of trueness, precision, CCα and CCß

 - Be able to determine measurement uncertainty

-- Be able to construct a validation protocol and execute
+- Be able to construct and execute a validation plan

-- Have hands-on experience with evaluation of the analytical data
+- Have hands-on experience with the evaluation of the analytical data

 - Be able to prepare a validation report